-Dr. Steve Scoper, vice president of Virginia Eye Consultans, has an international reputation in his field as a specialist in all areas of refractive surgery, including LASIK surgery.
+Dr. Stephen Scoper, Vice President of Virginia Eye Consultants, has an international reputation in his field as a specialist in all areas of refractive surgery, including LASIK surgery.
 LASIK is a procedure that uses lasers to reshape the cornea.
 During this procedure, Dr. Scoper will use a two-step process to correct your vision.
 In the first step a thin layer from the protective part of the cornea is lifted to create a flap, allowing access to the rest of the cornea.
 Then the laser is guided through this opening and used to sculpt the cornea into the proper shape.
 Once complete, the corneal flap is put back into place and seals on its own without the need for stitches.
 Dr. Scoper uses the latest All-Laser IntraLASIK technique eliminating the microkeratome blade for a much safer and more accurate blade free procedure.

 To be a potential candidate for LASIK surgery, you need to be at least 18 years old and have had no changes in your vision for at least 1 year.
 Following LASIK surgery you should have noticeable improvement within the first 2 hours.
 Improvement will be the most dramatic the day following your surgery when you are able to return to your normal routines!